Most dog fitness trackers aren't fitness trackers.

 Fitness & Health Tags – When You Want Simplicity

 If you don't need GPS location tracking, a lightweight tag is a great low-cost alternative.
-Fitness tags like PitPat are small, tough, and battery-efficient (often lasting a year).
+Fitness tags like PitPat and Maven Pet are small, tough, and battery-efficient (often lasting a year).
 They are perfect for:

 monitoring a dog on a weight-loss plan,